HomeArticlesGuideMuscle Building Guide

 Step 1: Calculate Your TDEE

 Your Total Daily Energy Expenditure (TDEE) is the number of calories your body burns in a full day, accounting for both resting metabolism and physical activity.
-It is the baseline from which every nutrition decision flows.
-Eating at TDEE keeps your weight stable.
-Eating above it creates the surplus needed to build new tissue.
+It's the baseline every nutrition decision flows from.
+Eating at TDEE keeps your weight stable; eating above it creates the surplus needed to build new tissue.

 Activity Level Multiplier Example